 Looking at Opportunities Before Foreclosure: If the lender allows a short sale, potential buyers work with the borrower’s real estate agent and the lender to find a suitable price.

-With pre-foreclosures, when borrowers have missed three or more mortgage payments but still own the home, the lender might work with them to avoid foreclosure, or the homeowner might entertain purchase offers, whether the home is listed or not.
+With pre-foreclosures, when borrowers have missed three or more mortgage payments but still own the home, the lender might work with them to avoid foreclosure.
+Another scenario: The homeowner might entertain purchase offers, whether the home is listed or not.

 Step 2: Hire a Real Estate Agent